MarcoMen-Temp/Project18/README.md

   Its data is comprised by 150 rows and 5 columns('Sepal Width', Sepal Lenght', Petal Width', 'Petal Lenght' and 'Species') The 4 first columns are measurements in cms,and the 5th column('Species') describes the type of iris flower

- The data set is composed as folows:
+ The data set is composed as folows(and these are known as *attributes*):
   - First 50 entries - Iris Setosa
   - From 51 -100 entries - Iris Versicolor
   - From 101 - 150 entries - Iris Virginica